 You can add a tag to organize all of your contacts and use tagging to create contact segments to send targeted communication to your customers.

-To create a segment based on a specific tag go to Audience > Add filter > Tag is "your tag name" (example below).
+To create a segment based on a specific tag go to Audience > Create segment > Tag is "your tag name" (example below).
 Save the segment to use it for later sends.

 After you create a segment based on the specific tag, you can send a campaign directly to the contacts in that segment, or use the segment to set up an automation workflow that triggers as soon as the contact enters that segment.